Dual BA and MCIS Degree for Communication Majors

-What Should I do to Prepare to Enter the Dual Degree Program?
+How to Prepare to Enter the Dual Degree Program

 - By the END of your Junior Year as a Communication Major you should have completed the six required courses and one upper level elective for the major.
 HOWEVER, YOU DO NOT HAVE TO COMPLETE THESE PRIOR TO APPLYING TO THE MCIS DUAL DEGREE PROGRAM.

 - 189:101- Intro to Comm & Info Proc.